Great Expectations: Adaptations

 Like many other Dickens novels, Great Expectations has been filmed for the cinema or television and adapted for the stage numerous times.
 The film adaptation in 1946 gained the greatest acclaim.
 The story is often staged, and less often produced as a musical.
-The 1939 stage play and the 1946 film that followed from that stage production did not include the character Orlick and ends the story when the characters are still young adults.
+The 1939 stage play and the 1946 film that followed from that stage production did not include the character Orlick and ended the story when the characters were still young adults.
 That character has been excluded in many televised adaptations made since the 1946 movie by David Lean.
 Following are highlights of the adaptations for film and television, and for the stage, since the early 20th century.